Introduction

 - your budget

-Road bikes are generally recommended for beginners due to their versatility and efficiency on different types of courses.
-Also ensure that the bike is well fitted to your size and body shape to avoid pain and injuries during the race.
+Road bikes are generally recommended for beginners due to their versatility and efficiency on various types of terrain.
+Also, make sure the bike is well fitted to your size and body shape to avoid pain and injuries during the race.

-The triathlon suit is an essential part of your triathlon equipment, as it will accompany you throughout the race, from swimming to running.
+The triathlon suit is an essential part of your triathlon gear, as it will accompany you throughout the race, from swimming to running.

 When choosing a triathlon suit, prioritize: